 Getting A Divorce – the Current Grounds

-To get a divorce you must show that your marriage ‘has broken down irretrievably’ for one of the following 5 reasons:
+Until the UK’s government’s new “no fault divorce” is finally introduced, to get a divorce you will continue to need to show that your marriage ‘has broken down irretrievably’ for one of the following 5 reasons:

 - Your partner’s adultery.
 You cannot rely on this ground for divorce if you have lived together for more than 6 months after discovering the latest act of adultery – please note that this 6 month period can be made up of shorter periods of co-habitation totalling 6 months.

 - Your partner’s unreasonable behaviour.